sean-crawfordx/sean-crawfordx/README.md

 🎓 Graduate of Dev Academy Aotearoa
 🛠️ Passionate about ethical hacking, human-centered IT, and having a laugh
-🌊 Based in Titahi Bay, New Zealand
+🌿 Based in Wellington, New Zealand

 ---